Hoffman Estates Dethatching Lawn Services

 Understanding Thatch Buildup in Hoffman Estates’s Heavy Clay Soils

-- Water ponding after light rain
+- Water ponding after rain due to poor infiltration

 - Thinning turf despite fertilization